Best High Schools for Sports in Every State

 Bottom Line: Bishop Gorman

-Bishop Gorman quarterback Tate Martell was one of the most highly recruited players in the country in 2017.Who says you have to be 21 to have fun in Las Vegas?
+Who says you have to be 21 to have fun in Las Vegas?
 The high school kids at Bishop Gorman have had lots of fun over the years thanks to the powerhouse athletic program built there.

 In 2009, Bishop Gorman became the first Nevada school in over 40 years to win state championships in football, basketball and baseball in the same year.
-They have since accomplished that feat two more times.
+They have since accomplished that feat at least two more times.

 The cornerstone of its athletics program is the football team, which won three straight national championships from 2014 to 2016.
 The success of the football team led to a rarity in sports as its coach, Tony Sanchez, used the success at Gorman to land a head coaching job at UNLV in 2015.